 - 1. Program Management

 - 2. Technical Merit

 - 3. Orientation to Mission

 - 4. Transferability

 - 5. Stakeholder Interaction

-- 6. Project Impact
+- 6. Project Impact/Outcomes

-Based on the evaluation by the judges, a winner is selected.
-The winner will receive a trophy and a Secretary of Defense certificate, and honorable mentions will receive a Secretary of Defense certificate that will be presented at the DoD Environmental Awards ceremony.
+Based on the evaluation by the judges, a winner will be selected for each award category.
+The winner will receive a trophy and a Secretary of Defense certificate, and honorable mentions will receive a Secretary of Defense certificate.